vertueux/smov/src/utilities/smov_calibration/README.md

-# The Configuration package
+# The Calibration package

 > **Note**: Changes applied to all servos will also be applied to the other microcontroller when you switch microcontrollers.

-The Configuration package lets you control servos via a command-line interface, with various choices available by entering hexadecimal numbers.
+The Calibration package lets you control servos via a command-line interface, with various choices available by entering hexadecimal numbers.
 It facilitates calibration of servo motors on the robot.

 Here are the different choices presented to you by default:
 ```bash